 Antique Auto of America

-Manufactured: Auburn 2 and 4 place Speedsters along with a Cord.
+Manufactured: Auburn 2 and 4 place Speedsters and a Cord

 Antique Auto of America / Antique Auburn of America